Max Maddalena: Personal

 Maximilian Maddalena was born and baptised a Roman Catholic but as an adult, where reference is made to his religion, he is described as “konfessionslos”, indicating that he was not registered as a payer of church taxes.
 He was married twice.
 His first marriage, in 1916, took place in Singen and was to Lina Happle (1894–1978).
 The marriage ended in divorce in 1929, though there are indications that the partners had ceased living together some time earlier.
 The marriage was followed by the births of the couple's children, Hilda, Max and Freya in 1913, 1917 and 1921.
 Maddalena's second marriage was to Hilda Epple (1898–1994), a Kindergarten teacher who joined the party in 1920 and accompanied Maddalena when he relocated to Hamburg in 1925.
 They were married in 1931.

 The short life of Maddalena's son, also called Max Maddalena (1917–1942), was particularly tragic.
 He accompanied his father to Moscow in 1932.
 Through contacts in the IRH he obtained work as a laboratory assistant at the Mosfilm studios.
 However, the later 1930s were a time of government paranoia in Moscow.
 Foreigners were at particular risk.
 On 12 March 1938 the younger Max Maddalena was arrested in Moscow by the homeland security services.
 He was one of a number of Germans arrested in Moscow at the same time, having been identified as suspected “Hitler Youth members planning an attack on Stalin”.
 On 15 May 1938 he was released for unspecified “operational reasons”.
 Government mistrust of Germans reached new depths following the launch of a massive ”surprise” German invasion from the west in June 1941, and the younger Max Maddalena was rearrested in September 1941 for alleged “anti-Soviet agitation”.
 This time he was convicted and sentenced, on 10 July 1942, to five years of internal exile and sent to Siberia.
-The circumstances of his death are far from clear, but it is recorded that he died in the Soviet Union on 14 July 1942, thereby pred3eceasing his terminally ill father by more than a year.
+The circumstances of his death are far from clear, but it is recorded that he died in the Soviet Union on 14 July 1942, thereby predeceasing his terminally ill father by more than a year.